 - Remote patient care

-- Tele-consultations and arrangements for international patient care
+- Tele-consultations for international patient care

 - Development and application of new technology